Paving on I-10 frontage road and Ruthrauff Road

 The new overpass, which was built 30 feet above ground level on the east side of I-10 and which slopes down to reach current ground level, is a key part of a $76.4 million I-10 widening project between Ruthrauff and Prince roads.
-The project will upgrade a two-plus mile section of I-10 by increasing capacity, reducing congestion and improving traffic flow on this highly traveled corridor in Tucson.
+The project upgrades a two-plus mile section of I-10 by increasing capacity, reducing congestion and improving traffic flow on this highly traveled corridor in Tucson.

 The previous at-grade interchange experienced significant congestion and backups when trains passed through this area, sometimes causing a line of vehicles to form on the I-10 exit ramps during peak hours.